linrongbin16/lin.nvim.dev/index.md

 layout: home
 ---

+# lin.nvim : Lin Rongbin's Neovim Distribution

+{: .note }

+> _A highly configured [neovim](https://neovim.io/) distribution integrated with tons of utilities for development, inspired by [spf13-vim](https://github.com/spf13/spf13-vim)._
+>
+> _[neovide](https://neovide.dev/) is highly recommended as a high-performance neovim GUI client._

-This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
+This is a _bare-minimum_ template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

-If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
+If [Jekyll] is installed on your computer, you can also build and preview the created site _locally_.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.

 More specifically, the created site: